MetOffice/jules/doc/source/namelists/urban.nml.rst

    MORUSES switch for thermal inertia and coupling with the underlying soil for canyon and roof.

    MORUSES consists of two surfaces; a canyon (:nml:mem:`JULES_SURFACE_TYPES::urban_canyon`) and a roof (:nml:mem:`JULES_SURFACE_TYPES::urban_roof`).
-This MORUSES parametrisation calculates the heat capacity of each of these surface types and also modifies how they are coupled with the underlying soil.
+This MORUSES parameterisation calculates the heat capacity of each of these surface types and also modifies how they are coupled with the underlying soil.
 The heat capacities of the canyon and roof are calculated using the properties of the urban fabric and the geometry of the canyon.
 The roof has a lower thermal inertia and can respond more rapidly to changes in forcing.
 The nature of the coupling (radiative, conductive or none) is controlled via :nml:mem:`JULES_NVEGPARM::vf_nvg_io` as descibed below.

    **The canyon**:
    Consists of two walls and a road where the road only is coupled to the underlying soil.
 The walls are uncoupled and have a zero-flux boundary condition.
-The coupling of the road is therefore parametrised using a canyon scaling factor.
+The coupling of the road is therefore parameterised using a canyon scaling factor.
 The nature of the canyon (or road surface) coupling is specified as follows:

    :nml:mem:`JULES_NVEGPARM::vf_nvg_io` (:nml:mem:`JULES_SURFACE_TYPES::urban_canyon`):
        = =====================